-Last week a paper was published from a study in the UK on 625 men with prostate cancer treated with Focal HIFU in the prestigious journal European Urology, reporting outstanding five-year results in terms of disease control and side effect profile.
-The majority of men in thsi study at medium to high risk disease.
+Last week, a paper was published from a study in the UK on 625 men with prostate cancer treated with Focal HIFU in the prestigious journal European Urology, reporting outstanding five-year results in terms of disease control and side effect profile.
+The majority of men in this study were at medium to high risk for the disease.
 Additionally, men in the study were followed for as long a 10 years with the average follow up time just under 5 years.

 The study shows that after 1-2 years 97% of men were continent (as defined by no need to wear any pad for urinary leakage) and 2-3 years after focal HIFU 98% of men had no issues with incontinence.
 Additionally, although not reported in the official publication, Appendix Data indicates that erections sufficient for penetration were maintained in 85% of men who were able to achieve an erection sufficient for penetration prior to focal HIFU.

 The Comparative Effectiveness Analysis of Surgery and Radiation (CEASAR) study is a longitudinal, population-based, prospective observational cohort study designed to measure the effectiveness and harms of contemporary management strategies for men diagnosed with localized prostate cancer (NCT0136286).